 And not surprisingly—because growing in faith and spiritual authority is a significant part of our journey.

 If we are gifted in prophetic dreams or discernment, there may be contention for the gift of God on our lives.

 For many years, I experienced demonic attacks in dreams, and am grateful for the freedom God has given to me.

 Following are some thoughts on how you can respond when you have had a bad dream, demonic encounter, or nightmare in your sleep:

 1. Know what the Bible says About Sleep

 Our standpoint is that we don’t put up with anything less than God’s best for our loved ones and ourselves.
-With insight, the leading of the Holy Spirit and applying our spiritual authority, a troubled dream can be redeemed and turned to good.
+With insight, the leading of the Holy Spirit, and the application of our spiritual authority, a troubled dream can be redeemed and turned into good.

 The starting place is to establish a firm foundation of knowing what the Bible says about God’s purpose for our sleep and night hours.